Monks Risborough: The church

 The parish church is dedicated to St Dunstan.
 The present building, which replaced an earlier church, dates mainly from the 14th and 15th centuries, restored and in part renewed by G.E.
 Street in 1863–64.
 It is built of flint and has a chancel, nave with two aisles, north transept and a square tower at the west end.

 The nave arcades have octagonal piers and are of 14th-century date, the south aisle being earlier than the north.
 The transept may be earlier.
 However, the windows are all in the perpendicular style of the 15th century, except those in the south aisle, where the eastern window is modern but the windows in the south wall are 14th century.
-In the 15th century the roof was raised and the clerestorey built.
+In the 15th century the roof was raised and the clerestory built.
 The old roof line can still be seen on the west wall of the nave.
 The present roof of the nave and south porch are 15th century, when the chancel was also rebuilt.
 The chancel roof is modern.
 The font is Norman, of the 'Aylesbury' late 12th-century type, and presumably came from the earlier church.
 There is a 15th-century chancel screen, though without its original tracery, with crudely re-painted figures below.
 At the left side of the chancel arch is the opening for the door which led to the rood loft.

-There are three memorial brasses in the church, two of the 15th century and the other undated.
+There are three monumental brasses in the church, two of the 15th century and the other undated.
 A random collection of 14th and 15th century stained glass has been put together in a window in the south aisle, including a small 14th century Madonna and child.